-If you are a software developer creating a logging program this is the Cabrillo form we would like your program to generate.
+If you are a software developer creating a logging program this is the Cabrillo format we would like your program to generate.

-- Omission of class or power category will automatically default to the highest class, multi operator, multi transmitter, and high power.
-MM, RM, and HP will be the defaults.
+Omission of class or power category will automatically default to the highest class/power for that category.

 John Laney, K4BAI